 The latest scientific assessments leave no doubt that the world in general needs to embark on an all-encompassing transformation process away from the reliance on fossil fuels.
 This goes for shipping as well, and we have taken steps to respond to this need.

 We are the largest ocean shipping company in the world, and by committing ourselves to be a leader in the eliminating fossil fuels in container shipping as well as dedicating our own resources to the needed innovation, we can help drive accelerated innovation efforts in the container shipping ecosystem.
+At the same time, our work to decarbonise can drive innovation in our products and services to meet customer demands.

 What we do